Why Didn't Anyone Try to Save Liberty the Eagle's Eggs? | Washingtonian (DC)

 Despite the hurdles, the ECC did consider intervening as the eagle drama continued.
 However, this was deemed unnecessary, and for a surprisingly great reason.
 Thanks to conservation efforts from the ECC and other area groups, the eagle population is thriving.
 Since the group’s 1996 introduction of 16 juvenile bald eagles to the National Arboretum, the population has only been growing.

 “They aren’t endangered anymore,” says Lawrence.
-“Because of that we can sit back and see the natural eagle life unfold.”
+“Because of that, we can sit back and see the natural eagle life unfold.”

 Still, should this happen again, the only thing between a vigilante citizen and the salvation of eaglets is a $500 permit application and a Pepco bucket truck.
 Take note.